 Audit underpins public confidence in corporate governance and reporting by UK companies.
 Since the financial crisis, the FRC has introduced measures to enhance confidence in the quality of audit and increase the value of auditor reporting to investors.
-The measures include retendering, enhanced and extended auditor and audit committee reporting, and increased transparency of the results of the FRC's audit quality inspections.
+The measures include retendering, enhanced and extended auditor and audit committee reporting, and increased transparency of the results of the FRC's audit quality reviews.
 It is essential that within audit firms there is a culture of commitment to delivering consistent and rigorous audit quality.

-Our overall objectives for our 2016/19 strategy will successfully to implement the Audit Regulation and Directive, and to secure improvements in audit quality in line with our strategic goal and our aim is that by the end of the strategy period at least ninety percent of FTSE 350 audits will require no more than limited improvements as assessed by our monitoring programme.
+Our overall objectives for our 2016/19 strategy will be to implement fully the Audit Regulation and Directive, and to secure improvements in audit quality in line with our strategic goal.
+Our aim is that by the end of the strategy period at least ninety percent of FTSE 350 audits will require no more than limited improvements as assessed by our monitoring programme.

 In September 2015 the FRC published a consultation on revisions to Ethical and Auditing Standards, and related Guidance on Audit Committees.
-The FRC's proposals reflected responses received to its earlier consultation 'Auditing and ethical standards: implementation of the EU Audit Directive and Regulation'.
 The proposals include:

-- A revised Ethical Standard for audit and other public interest assurance engagements; - Revised quality control and auditing standards and guidance, which address UK and Irish legislation and cultural and business issues - Revised 'Guidance on Audit Committees', which takes account of amendments to the UK Corporate Governance Code, and of recommendations put forward by the Competition and Markets Authority - many of which coincide with amendments made by the ARD.
+- A revised Ethical Standard for audit and other public interest assurance engagements; - Revised quality control and auditing standards and guidance, which address UK and Irish legislation and cultural and business issues.

+Revised 'Guidance on Audit Committees', to take account of amendments to the UK Corporate Governance Code, and of recommendations put forward by the Competition and Markets Authority (CMA) - many of which coincide with amendments made by the ARD.

-The proposed changes will apply to financial periods beginning on or after 17 June 2016, the implementation date for the ARD.
+We expect to publish the finalised documents in May 2016 together with a Feedback Statement noting the broad support for our proposals.
+The changes will apply to financial periods beginning on or after 17 June 2016, the implementation date for the ARD.

-We will direct our audit quality review activities in line with our new regulatory approach - focusing more strongly on identifying and promoting good practice; and on supporting innovation by the profession.
+We will direct our audit quality review activities in line with our new regulatory approach - focusing more strongly on identifying and promoting good practice and on supporting innovation by the audit profession.